nyanpasu64/zola-site/content/exotracker-newsletter-2-pivoting-to-snes/index.md

 There is no instrument editor, and I don't know when there will be one.
 In the meantime I've been working on adding an instrument list.

-{% include img-125.html src="instrument-list.png" alt="I added an instrument list widget.
+{{ img125(src="instrument-list.png", alt="I added an instrument list widget.
 The instruments form columns, just like FamiTracker's instrument list.
 Unlike FamiTracker, it shows all 128 instrument slots, even though most of them are empty.
-It's confusing to look at." %}
+It's confusing to look at.") }}

 So looking at this picture, obviously it needs improvement.
 Aside from showing dozens of empty slots, another difference from FamiTracker is that each column has its own width, instead of matching the width of the widest instrument in any column.
 I'm not sure if that's a good or bad thing, or if the Qt GUI library allows me to change it.